 The panel provided examples of how collaboration has already started to take shape within the ICS structure.
 One success story was discussed by Steve Peddie on the social care sector, where providers have increasingly worked together with local authorities and health organisations to deliver integrated services.
 Digital social care records, for instance, have become a prime example of a collaborative initiative that has helped streamline care, reduce duplication, and improve outcomes.
 However, the panelists acknowledged that while collaboration is happening in pockets, it remains "patchy" across the broader health and care system.

-Helen Gillivan, a panelist representing Kent ICB, emphasised the importance of co-producing solutions with individuals receiving care.
+Helen Gillivan, a panelist representing Kent ICS, emphasised the importance of co-producing solutions with individuals receiving care.
 By placing the patient's voice at the center of innovation, Kent has managed to push past many of the traditional barriers to collaboration.
 This people-centered approach has been critical in driving the adoption of new technologies and systems that better serve the needs of both healthcare professionals and patients.

 Overcoming Barriers to Collaboration